astlouys/Pico-Green-Clock/README.md

    These are controlled on the web page.
 The default beeps mode has alarm 1 as 1, 2 as 2, 3 as 3, etc. The cascading of multiple alarms has been removed.
  - Add in support for local reminder, event and WiFi config files that can be pulled in when built without appearing in the git sources.
  - Tweak daylight savings region web control drop down so that it's now populated correctly rather than having a print out of the region and drop down to change.
- - Add periodic print out of the Pico-W WiFi connection status and IP address to the USB and serial console.
+ - Add periodic print out of the Pico-W WiFi connection status and IP address to the UART oand USB serial consoles (this will work with putty or other USB COM port).
    This is to help identify a clock when building the source code isn't an option.
 Serial baud rate is 921600.

 NEW WITH FIRMWARE 10.00:
 =======================